DevThiagoo/DevThiagoo/README.md

-### Hello I Am Sarpado  👋
+### Hello I'm Sarpado 👋

 ## I'm a developer and i love the games
 - ✍ You can find my projects here [portfolio]
-- 🔭 I’m currently working on my first book.
+- 🔭 I’m currently working on HCF Plugins
-- 🌱 I’m currently learning React Native and Azure
 - 👯 I’m looking to collaborate on open source
-- 💬 Ask me about ...
-Anything
-- 😄 Pronouns: She/Her
-- ⚡ Fun fact: I speak 4 languages ( English, Spanish, Romanian, Russian)
+- ⚡ Fun fact: I speak 2 languages ( English, Spanish. )
--

 <br />

 ### Languages and Tools: